 In case you are not familiar with the 2020 changes, Box 7 is the primary change made to the 1099-MISC form.
 Previously, Box 7 was used for nonemployee income.
 With the current version, Box 7 report the direct sales of consumer products worth $5,000 or more if the products were aimed for resale.

 It is easy to be confused by the 1099-NEC/1099-MISC forms because some of the information can be reported on both.
 The key decision factor is who is the payee.
 If the payee is considered a non-employee then the 1099-NEC is likely the correct form.
+If you have other 1099 questions, we recommend you speak with a tax professional or CPA.

 In general the 1099-MISC boxes have not changed but since non-employee income is no longer an option it is worth revisiting the current box layout.
 Keep in mind the below is not including the standard payer/payee address information that mirrors the 1099-NEC.